Does a high fibre diet reduce my risk of cancer?

 Based on what we know so far, it seems the fibre from wholegrains is better at reducing cancer risk than fibre from fruits and vegetables.
 But it’s important to eat both as part of a healthy balanced diet.

 How does fibre reduce bowel cancer risk?

 There are several ways that fibre could reduce your risk of bowel cancer.

 Fibre helps us to poo more often, increases the size of poos and dilutes their contents.
 This means harmful chemicals spend less time in the bowel.

 When fibre meets the bacteria in the bowel, the bacteria make something called butyrate.
 Butyrate helps the cells in our bowel to stay healthy, so that tumours are less likely to develop.

-Foods that are high in fibre include fruit, vegetables, pulses and wholegrains.
+Foods that are high in fibre include wholegrains, fruit, vegetables and pulses (such as beans or lentils).
 All these foods are high in fibre, but the strongest evidence for a reduced risk of cancer is for wholegrains.